Yunus Musah: USMNT reveal plan for star teenager wanted by England

 Musah also linked up well with Gio Reyna, who turned 18 on Friday, and the Borussia Dortmund playmaker hailed the Valencia attacking midfielder as one of the best young talents in the game.

+“I’ve played against them a few times with the youth national team and he was always a good player,” Reyna said.
+“I mean, there’s a reason he’s playing for Valencia every week.
+He’s a big player and one of the best 02’s in the world, I’d say.

-“For me it is a really personal decision.
-Of course we’d love to have him.
-It is wherever he feels closest to his heart.
-We will have to see what happens next,” Reyna said.
+“This is a really personal decision for him.
+So for me, and the rest of the guys, we can’t say much.
+Of course, we’d love to have him here and I see him being a big part of our team going forward.
+But, like I said, it’s wherever he feels closest to the heart, and hopefully, it’s here.
+We’ve had a good time with him and he’s a great guy.
+We got to know him well, so we’ll just have to see what happens next.”

-The plan is clearly for the USMNT to do whatever they can to persuade Musah his bright future should be aligned with the Stars and Stripes.
+The plan is clearly for the USMNT to do whatever they can to persuade Musah his bright future should be aligned with the one the Stars and Stripes should have.